USWNT makes strong SheBelieves Cup start with 1-0 win over Germany

 — Our Game Magazine (@OurGameMagazine) March 2, 2017

-Before half-time, Morgan Brian was chopped down outside the box.
+Before halftime, Morgan Brian was chopped down outside the box.
 But on her second attempt – the first was impinged by a defender running out too early – Carli Lloyd drove her effort high.

 Williams got the winner before the hour.
-The impressive Christen Press won the ball high on the right, cut inside and plunked her finish off the upright.
-The equally imperious Tobin Heath had her shot blocked but Williams tucked in the rebound.
+The impressive Christen Press won the ball high on the right, cut inside and plunked her finish off the post.
+The equally imperious Tobin Heath had her shot blocked, but Williams tucked in the rebound.

-In the 69th, the 23-year-old should have doubled the score.
+In the 69th minute, the 23-year-old should have doubled the score.
 Williams savvily spun away from her marker and vaporized the defense as she raced away at goal.
-But she smashed her finish high when she faced Schult one-on-one.
+But she smashed her finish high when faced one-on-one with Schult.

 This turn ???? pic.twitter.com/HgZCVBbDJP